Your Right to Make Decisions About Your Treatment

 A brochure explaining Advance Directives was given to you or will be given to you upon admission to St. Francis.
 If you have any questions regarding Living Wills or Durable Power of Attorney for Healthcare, click here, or contact your nurse or the social worker.

-Living Will & Advance Directive Forms
+Living Will & Advance Directive Forms included in the link, feel free to download.

 Getting Help for Difficult Care Decisions